Our Dumb Animals: Founding

-Our Dumb Animals was founded in 1868 by George T. Angell, a Boston lawyer and humanitarian who became a leading figure in the early American animal protection movement.
-Angell was inspired to act after witnessing the deaths of two horses in a race in 1866, an event that prompted his lifelong commitment to humane education and advocacy for animals.
-Influenced by Henry Bergh, who had founded the American Society for the Prevention of Cruelty to Animals in New York, Angell established the Massachusetts Society for the Prevention of Cruelty to Animals and launched Our Dumb Animals as the society's official magazine to promote humane values and raise public awareness of animal cruelty.
+Our Dumb Animals was founded in 1868 by George T. Angell, a Boston lawyer involved in the early American animal protection movement.
+Angell was prompted to act after witnessing the deaths of two horses in a race in 1866.
+Influenced by Henry Bergh, who had founded the American Society for the Prevention of Cruelty to Animals in New York, Angell established the Massachusetts Society for the Prevention of Cruelty to Animals and launched Our Dumb Animals as the society's official magazine.

-By the time of his death in 1909, Angell had become widely known as "the friend of animals".
-Through Our Dumb Animals and his leadership of the MSPCA and the American Humane Education Society, he helped to establish thousands of Bands of Mercy across the United States and abroad, encouraging children to pledge kindness toward all living creatures.
+By the time of his death in 1909, Angell was widely known as "the friend of animals".
+Through Our Dumb Animals and his leadership of the MSPCA and the American Humane Education Society, he helped establish thousands of Bands of Mercy in the United States and abroad, encouraging children to pledge kindness toward living creatures.

 History

 Our Dumb Animals was first published on June 2, 1868, with a subscription fee of per year, payable in advance.
 It was published monthly by the MSPCA, and in later years was also issued by the American Humane Education Society and the Band of Mercy of America.

-More than 200,000 copies of the first issue were distributed, including 25,000 handed out by Boston police officers.
+More than 200,000 copies of the first issue were distributed, including 25,000 by Boston police officers.
 Complimentary copies were also sent to newspaper editors, legislators, clergy, and teachers.

-Following Angell's death in 1909, Our Dumb Animals was edited by Guy Richardson, who later served as secretary of the MSPCA.
-After Richardson's retirement in 1943, the position was taken over by William A. Swallow, who from 1943 to 1968 served as vice president, secretary, and member of the board of directors of the MSPCA, the American Humane Education Society, and the Angell Memorial Animal Hospital in Boston.
+After Angell's death in 1909, Our Dumb Animals was edited by Guy Richardson, who later served as secretary of the MSPCA.
+After Richardson's retirement in 1943, William A. Swallow became editor.
+From 1943 to 1968, Swallow served as vice president, secretary, and member of the board of directors of the MSPCA, the American Humane Education Society, and the Angell Memorial Animal Hospital in Boston.

 The final issue of the magazine was published in March 1970.
 In May 1970, it was succeeded by a new bimonthly publication titled Animals.